burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Every heap memory allocation `new` must be paired with a single `delete`.
 Every `new[]` must be paired with a single `delete[]`.
 Any other sequence of events leads to either undefined behavior or memory leaks.

 5. In standard library API for different forms of strings API the convention is that you provide *first index* and *length*.
 Unfortunately in some languages (Java, Python), the design is different - you provide *first* and *end* indices.
-Our biased opinion is that the C++ choice is better because it can be the case potentially that if the length is compile-time constant compiler can optimize the code better.
+Our biased opinion is that the C++ choice is better because it can be the case potentially that if the length is compile-time constant, the compiler can optimize the code better.

 6. You should never return the address of an automatic, stack-allocated local variable from a function.
-Stack-allocated objects (instances of the class and structs) or built-in variables allocated in the stack are allocated in the stack. and the stack is cleaned after function execution.
+Stack-allocated objects (instances of the class and structs) or built-in variables allocated in the stack are allocated in the stack.
+The stack is cleaned after function execution.

 7. When a non-static class member function executes, it conceptually automatically contains a hidden pointer with the name `this`, which includes the address of the object for which the function was called.